 3D, Bevel, and Other Effects in a Chart (Report Builder and SSRS)

-Three-dimensional (3D) effects can be used to provide depth and add visual impact to your chart.
+Three-dimensional (3D) effects can be used to provide depth and add visual impact to charts in your Reporting Services paginated reports.
 For example, if you want to emphasize a particular slice of an exploded pie chart, you can rotate and change the perspective of the chart so that people notice that slice first.
 When 3D effects are applied to your chart, all gradient colors and hatching styles are disabled.

 Three-dimensional effects can be applied to individual charts, and it is possible to display both two-dimensional and three-dimensional charts on the same report.